 Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care - 01284 766133.

-I started my own education consultancy business in April 2012 and am currently working as an independent education adviser supporting a diverse range of primary schools and academy trusts in East Anglia.
-I also trained as an Ofsted inspector, and have taken part in a number of primary school inspections.
+I started my own education consultancy business in April 2012 and worked as an independent education adviser supporting a diverse range of primary schools and academy trusts in East Anglia.
+My specialisms included governance, leadership and management, and accountability in the public sector.
+I also trained as an Ofsted inspector and have taken part in a number of primary school inspections.

 Why did you become a St Nicholas Hospice Care Trustee?

-I became a trustee at St Nicholas Hospice Care in 2020 as I wanted to use my skills and experience and get involved in such a worthwhile charity.
-The Hospice has an amazing reputation in the local community and I feel privileged to be associated with it and to help in whichever way I can.
-In addition to my role as a trustee, I also volunteer as a relief receptionist in the Hospice.
+I became a trustee at St Nicholas Hospice Care in 2020 as I wanted to use my skills and experience and get involved in such a worthwhile local charity.
+The Hospice has an amazing reputation in the local community, and I feel privileged to be associated with it and to help in whichever way I can.
+In addition to my role as a trustee, I also volunteer as a ward receptionist in the in-patient unit at the Hospice.